Max Zaritsky

-Max Zaritsky (1885–1959) was an American union leader of the United Hatters, Cap and Millinery Workers International Union (UHCMW) as well as co-founder of both the American Labor Party and Liberal Party of New York State.
+Max Zaritsky (April 15, 1885 – May 10, 1959) was Belarusian-born Jewish-American labor leader who founded and led the United Hatters, Cap and Millinery Workers International Union (UHCMW), in addition to co-founding both the American Labor Party and Liberal Party of New York.

 Background

-Max Zaritsky was born on April 15, 1885, in Petrikov, Russian Empire.
+Max Zaritsky was born on April 15, 1885 in Petrikov, in the Russian Empire.
 His father was a rabbi.
-In 1906, he immigrated to the US at age 21.
+In 1906, he immigrated to the United States at age 21.